unsw-restech/unsw-restech.github.io/docs/software/installing_software.md

 ## Installing a binary package

-While installing from source is preferred for effeciency reasons, sometimes only precompiled binaries.
-When downloading binaries, make sure you select the correct architecure and operating system for katana.
+While installing from source is preferred for effeciency reasons, sometimes only precompiled binaries are available.
+When downloading binaries, make sure you select the correct architecture and operating system for Katana.

 !!! note
-    Rocky 8.7, 64-bit, Intel x86_6 / AMD64
+    Rocky Linux 8.9, 64-bit, Intel x86_64 / AMD64

 ``` bash
 wget https://website.org/binary/application